 Author – Rachana Aparadh

-These days disposing of waste is becoming a serious problem.
+Waste disposal is becoming a serious problem across India.
 Overflowing landfills, leaching of toxic chemicals from landfill sites into ground water resources, emission of toxic gases due to fire, etc. are major concerns.
-We extract resources from environment, use it and dump the used material into our garbage bins.
-In order to make efficient use of resources, we need to recycle and reuse the resources available and make the process cyclical instead of one-way process.
+We extract resources from the environment, use it and dump the used material into our garbage bins.
+In order to make efficient use of resources, we need to recycle and reuse the resources available and make the process cyclical instead of a one-way process.
 The concept of ‘zero waste’ is becoming prevalent for redesigning of discarded materials and reusing the resources.
-This environment-friendly approach minimizes the consumption of resources and manages waste using the mantra of ‘Reduce, Recycle and Recover’.
+This environment-friendly approach minimizes the consumption of resources and manages waste using the mantra of ‘Reduce, Reuse and Recycle’.

 Mahindra Eminente is also into rainwater harvesting and treatment of sewage water.
 The colony reuses 7.5 million liters of water per year for non-potable purpose and has already recovered 14% of the amount invested in this project.
 Major share of success goes to the Green Army in this society, mainly consisting of children who initiated and convinced the residents to adopt eco-friendly ways to dispose the household waste.